codewars/docs/content/languages/python/codewars-test-famework/index.md

 - `describe` blocks:

 Those blocks always stay depolyed whatever the results of the tests in them are.
 Meaning that if you put assertions directly in them, they will be visible in the output, as well as any other `it` block(s) it could contain.
-They are the basic block inwhich you can insert `it` blocks or other nested `describe` blocks if you need to create subdivisions in your test suite.
+They are the basic block inwhich you can insert `it` blocks or other nested `describe` blocks to create subdivisions in your test suite.

 - `it` blocks:

 On the contrary of the `describe` blocks, the `it` blocks are deployed in the output panel only when they contain failed assertions.
-Oterwise they are shrinked and only the name of the block and the number of assertions are visible.
+Oterwise they are shrunk and only the name of the block and the number of assertions are visible.

 Note: you can nest `describe` blocks but you _cannot nest_ `it` blocks (for nested `it` blocks, the display in the output panel will be incorrect).